mik-jozef/chalk/notes/spec-notes.md

 Should `1 < 2 < 3 <= 3` be valid and evaluate to `true`?
 getters?
-I definitely don't want setters, but getters could be acceptable, provided they are pure locality of errors: changing a piece of code should ideally produce error at or close to the change.
+I definitely don't want setters, but getters could be acceptable, provided they are pure compiler should support something like console.log that only works during debugging and doesn't need a reference to io stream to print to console every use of it should also produce a warning locality of errors: changing a piece of code should ideally produce error at or close to the change.
-  This is why I'm worried about proofs in code - if there is semi-successful (and it can never be totally successfull) autoproving, changing an invariant could theoretically produce seemingly unrelated errors anywhere in code, if it means the auto-prover is no longer able to prove what it needs to prove Compiler optimizations:
+  This is why I'm worried about proofs in code - if there is semi-successful (and it can never be totally successfull) autoproving, changing an invariant could theoretically produce seemingly unrelated errors anywhere in code, if it means the auto-prover is no longer able to prove what it needs to prove in every switch, at least one catch must provably always execute use --- for switching to code in comments? {{{}}} Could be a Set of a Set of the empty set.
+Compiler optimizations:
   Assuming `Set<T>.subsets(Set<T>)` constructs the set of all subsets, this code
   ```